a21401624/DATFF/readme.md

 ## About the code

-Our code is build on mmrotate==0.3.4.
+Our code is build on mmrotate==0.3.4 and mmdetection==2.26.0.
 We only present the modifications we have made to the mmrotate codebase.
-So you should put the python files under right locations and register them in '\_\_init\_\_.py'.
+So you should first install mmcv, mmdetection and mmrotate, then put the python files under correct locations and register them in '\_\_init\_\_.py'.

 ## About the dataset